 4 Consider Leaving the Car at Home

-Cars can be great to have, especially for those last-minute weekend trips to Napa.
+Cars can be great to have, especially for those last-minute weekend trips to Napa or to visit Muir Woods (link to blog post).
 But, if you’re living pretty much anywhere in the city, parking might make or break your love for it (yes, it’s that bad).
-Luckily, San Francisco is smart enough to have thought of plenty of other options: Lyft and Uber cars are available at every corner, MUNI buses and BART trains are always on duty and services such as Zipcar and Scoot, which are car and scooter rental services that allow you to pick up and drop off your rented automobile wherever you are, make it easy to get anywhere last minute.
+Luckily, San Francisco is smart enough to have thought of plenty of other options: Lyft and Uber cars are available at every corner, MUNI buses and BART trains are always on duty, and services such as Zipcar, Scoot, or one of the many bike-share companies, which are car, scooter, and bike rental services that allow you to pick up and drop off your rented means of transportation wherever you are, make it easy to get anywhere last minute.
 Want to ride to the beach in style?
-Or go up to the Russian River for an outdoors weekend, but don’t have a car?
+Or go up to the Russian River for an outdoor weekend, but don’t have a car?
 Easy peasy.

 5 Be Prepared to Let Your Freak Flag Fly

 San Francisco is a ubiquitously weird city, and that’s why we love it.
 It began with the Counterculture Movement in the ‘60s, and still runs strong today, where you’ll witness events such as Bay to Breakers, where along with running or witnessing a 7.5-mile race, you can dress up in your craziest outfits and get wild at 7 a.m.
 How Weird Street Faire, which speaks for itself, and the Folsom Street Fair, which lets the kinky come out to play.
 On off-festival days, expect raves at dawn, roller-skating flash mobs in Golden Gate Park, and naked men riding bikes.
 And that’s just a normal day.